contributed by Melanie Walsh

 While most street artists are employed, permitted, or authorised to create their work, it is generally considered legal.
 For example, if a building owner wanted a street art type mural painted on the side of their structure, they would hire a trained artist to perform the work.

 Graffiti, on the flip side, is prohibited.
-Not being caught in the Cardinal Rule of graffiti painting.
+Not being caught is the Cardinal Rule of graffiti painting.
 As a result, graffiti artists and writers do not ask permission.
 But, the rule doesn’t apply to all.
 Nowadays, many graffiti artists also do legal paintings, a lot of them not for money, but just to have the space to do some really good detailed work.

 Awes Artwork, Hawthorn